canghel/kaggle-seizure-prediction/clean-code/README.md

 # clean-code
 I refactored some of my code (note to self: make paths more portable next time!!) so that it would be easier to repoduce my top solution to the competition.

-## Running feature extraction/selection
+## Feature extraction/selection

+### Basic info table
+Obtain the fraction of zeros in each file by running the following in MATLAB:

+ 	runGetFractionZero;

+and then create a nice table with both fraction zero and the response by running the following in R:

+	source('runMakeBasicInfoTable.R');

+These commands create six tables (for both the training and the original test sets), but only the training data is used in model-building.

+### Frequency features

+### Update to use only 'safe' labels

-## Running the ensemble of models
+## Ensemble of models
-The following feature extraction/selection files should be in the current directory:
+The following feature files should be in the current directory:

 *	`trainBasicInfo.csv`
 * 	`train_1_avgFreq.RData`, `train_2_avgFreq.RData`, `train_3_avgFreq.RData`